kristosb/nordic-hud/README.md

 ```shell
 doxygen
 ```
+For Windows you need to install make tools from https://gnuwin32.sourceforge.net/packages/make.htm and set environmental variables.
 The output will be stored in the ``_build_doxygen`` folder.
 Similarly, the Sphinx documentation (HTML) can be built using the following command: